flanksource/docs/docs/config-db/tutorials/getting-started-configdb.md

 ...
 ```

-Once `config-db` detects your change, you should see log output as follows:
+Once `config-db` detects your change, you should see the log output as follows:

 We can easily view the output of the configuration changes using the HTTP API provided by `config-db`.